Book Chats on Book Collecting.

 "Ye Sette of Odd Volumes".

-This page last updated here on July 6th 2020.
+This page last updated here in July 2020.
 We have just been reading an 1817 edition of D. E. Macdonnel's:

 “A Dictionary of Quotations in most Frequent Use" (taken chiefly from the Latin and French but comprising many from the Greek, Spanish & Italian languages; Translated into English).